 - 16. According to Article 4 of the Law on the Privatization of State and Municipal Property, any person or legal entity eligible to purchase liquid and/or fixed assets in Latvia could be a privatization subject.
 The term "privatization subject" was defined according to the Law on Privatization of State and Municipal Asset Units as any specific person or legal entity eligible to obtain State or municipal property during the privatization process.
 The Latvian State or a municipality, a State or municipal enterprise, a State or municipal company, or a company in which private funds did not exceed 25 per cent of the equity capital, could not be privatization subjects.
 The representative of Latvia confirmed that national treatment applied for the participation of foreigners in privatization programmes.
 There were no restrictions on the acquisition of privatized State and municipal property. - 17.
-As of 1 May 1998, 1,157 State enterprises had been assigned for privatization (96.3 per cent of all State enterprises), among them 302 in 1992-1994, 232 in 1994, 216 in 1995, 376 in 1996, and 31 in 1997.
+As of 1 May 1998, 1,157 State enterprises in total had been assigned for privatization (96.3 per cent of all State enterprises).
+Among them, 302 had been privatized in 1992-1994, while the remainder (855) had been assigned for privatization in 1994-1997.
+The representative of Latvia provided further up-dated information on progress in privatization of these assigned enterprises in Table 1.
 In total, 66 per cent of all Latvian employees were working in the private sector by the end of 1997.
 In order to attract foreign investments, the Privatization Agency had organized four international tenders, offering 153 medium and large enterprises.
 A special Public Offering Programme had been created to encourage participation of Latvia's population.
 During several rounds of the Public Offering Programme 63 large enterprises had been offered to the public as at 1 January 1998.
-The representative of Latvia provided further up-dated information on progress in privatization in Table 1.